-Covid-19 might be a new disease but we know much more about it now than we did just several months ago.
-But one aspect of it that is now only really coming to light is the debilitating effects of Covid-19 – known as Long Covid – which can linger in the body long after you’ve had initial symptoms.
-Irish woman Aoife Moore shares her story with Jennifer McShane, and detailed the life-altering effect it has had on her and her family
+As final restrictions lift, one aspect of Covid-19 that remains is the debilitating effects of Long Covid, which can linger in the body long after you've had symptoms.
+Aoife Moore details the life-altering effect it has had on her and her family

-“It began Friday 13th March (typical).
+“It began Friday, March 13 2020.
 This was the first day of lockdown when the schools were closed.
-We didn’t really know much about COVID 19.
+We didn’t really know much about Covid-19.
 Up to this point, people were living their lives as normal but the situation was changing rapidly,” said Aoife, 38, from East Galway.

 “My kids had been to GP for tonsillitis a few days prior so I just presumed that my sore throat that Friday was the same.
 Over the weekend feeling unwell and very cold, unable to get warm.
-I did NOT have a temperature.
+I didn’t have a temperature.

 “Then, on Monday the cough started, followed by non-stop chest pain.
 It’s unmistakable.
 It feels like your lungs are being grated raw, or like I was breathing in fire.
 No energy, completely fatigued, no restful sleep felt like I was more in and out of consciousness at times.
 I had a loss of smell and taste and tested positive for Covid when I got my results, almost two weeks after I went to my GP with symptoms.
 I was predominantly bedridden for all of that time and a long time after.”